-On the other hand, the normality test and the regression linearity test were applied to analyze the requirements test unit in this study.
+On the other hand, the normality test and the regression linearity test were applied to analyze the requirements test used in this says.
 Normality test aimed to find out whether in a regression model, independent variables, dependent variables or both have normal data distribution.
 Kolmogrof-smirnov (K-S) non-parametric statistical test were used in this study.